iozozturk/android-bootstrap/README.md

 This repository contains the source code.

-MeetApp is a demo application demonstrating a recommendation system that finds employees for an employer based on his preferences as a proof on concept manner.
+MeetApp is a demo application demonstrating a recommendation system that finds employees for an employer based on his preferences as a proof of concept manner.

 Have a questions about MeetApp?
 Ping me with an email.